Murky15/codebase/code/llvm_example/README.md

 ### The Goal
 Now that we have a basic understanding of LLVM, what it is, what it does, and why it's important; we can build our LLVM "Hello World" example program.<br />
 To satisfy our "Hello World" condition we will print the first 14 numbers of the fibonacci sequence by calling into 2 different fibonacci functions,<br />
- one generated by LLVM IR in handwritten .ll form and one using the LLVM API.<br />
+ one generated by LLVM IR in handwritten .ll form and one created using the LLVM API.<br />

 First let's open `main.cpp`.
 This is a simple C++ program which calls an externally defined function, `fib` in a loop 14 times and prints each result.<br />
 Now open up `fibonacci.cpp`.
 This file defines a `fib` function in C++ to serve as a "control" to ensure everything is working properly while also acting as a model for our IR code.<br />